MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 - Full administration, which has privileges equivalent to a global admin.

-- Limited administration, which has privileges equivalent to a password admin.
+- Limited administration, which has privileges equivalent to a helpdesk/password admin.

 Before the partner can assign these roles to users, you must add the partner as a delegated admin to your Office 365 account.
 This process is initiated by an authorized partner.
 The partner sends you an email to ask you if you want to give them permission to act as a delegated admin.
 For instructions, see [Authorize or remove partner relationships](https://support.office.com/article/201ccb3b-6011-4bf1-a6b2-84e7cc1ee2d0.aspx).